Always On VPN Security & Support Concerns

 Tech Target encourages companies to consider Web Based VPN Software Alternatives – “Browser-based remote access services offer both cost and ease-of-use advantages.
 Web browsers are already present on nearly every computing device, public or private, large or small.
 Web-based solutions use this browser and dynamically downloaded code to avoid installing and configuring VPN client software on the worker’s device.
 This approach facilitates remote access from just about anywhere and can significantly reduce per-user VPN administration costs.
 Savings are even greater for companies that eliminate corporate laptops by leveraging existing desktops for Web-based remote access.”

-MyWorkDrive.com’s browser based file access software helps companies reduce their VPN support costs while reducing their security exposure risks.
+MyWorkDrive’s https clients and browser based file access software helps companies reduce their VPN support costs while reducing their security exposure risks as an alternative to VPN.
 Users simply open a browser to access their work files using their existing Windows Active Directory credentials from any device.
 Once logged in, they can access company shares and home drives, and edit/view documents online.
-For security, all MyWorkDrive clients also have DUO Two Factor authentication.
-Even if only half of a company’s employees are directed to use MyWorkDrive’s Browser Based File Access client, they can achieve annual savings of up to 50% while improving security when compared to traditional VPN alternatives.
+For security, all MyWorkDrive clients also have DUO Two Factor, Support SAML SSO, Device Approval and Data Leak Prevention.
+Even if only half of a company’s employees are directed to use MyWorkDrive’s Browser Based File Access client, they can achieve annual savings of up to 50% while improving security when compared to other VPN alternatives.